geckoboard/bullhorn-to-dataset/README.md

 Both the job submissions and placements have a load of custom fields that you might want to pull in into the dataset.
 This is possible with only environment variables.
 The environment variable follows the following rule `ENTITY_CUSTOMFIELDS`

-So for placements the environment variable will be `PLACEMENT_CUSTOMFIELDS` and for job submissions `JOBSUBMISSION_CUSTOMFIELDS`
+So for placements the environment variable will be `PLACEMENT_CUSTOMFIELDS`.
+For job submissions its `JOBSUBMISSION_CUSTOMFIELDS`, and for client contacts its `CONTACT_CUSTOMFIELDS`.

 You can specify a list of comma seperated values of as many fields a dataset can accept.

-Example

 ```
 PLACEMENT_CUSTOMFIELDS=customDate1,customText10,customText22,customFloat3,customFloat4